 7. Provide ongoing support to the emergency response action as requested.

 Finally, it may be helpful in store security assessments to include an emergency response time analysis (ERTA) to determine the actual amount of time needed for a police response to a specific location.
-“Retailers should reinforce that working relationship with the local response community,” advised Anthony Mangeri, American Public University System’s director of fire and emergency management strategic relationships.
+“Retailers should reinforce that working relationship with the local response community,” advised Anthony Mangeri, American Public University System’s former director of fire and emergency management strategic relationships.
 “You want to coordinate now, well before an incident happens.
 It is fundamentally important to know those points of contact,” he advised.

-Before They Arrive
+Active Shooter Protocol: Before They Arrive

 As many mass shooting events show, the issue of transitioning authority to emergency responders may be moot.
-An active shooter event can easily be over before responders arrive, which raises the importance of training staff how to respond when shots are fired— something 71 percent of loss prevention directors said their companies does (see table).
+An active shooter event can easily be over before responders arrive, which raises the importance of training staff how to respond when shots are fired— something 71 percent of loss prevention directors said their companies does (see Table 1).

 General staff has a critical role in preventing an active-shooting event from resulting in mass casualties—starting with themselves.
 “Escaping the area is paramount—having an escape route, and understanding they need to leave belongings behind,” said Mangeri.
 A response plan also needs to include a robust emergency notification system and training for managers and supervisors on a shelter-in-place response to an active-shooter alert, he added.